September 4, 2009

 New Delhi, 18 May 2009. - The Sri Lanka Army today took terminating the nearly 26 years of war in the country after finishing with the dome and the last fighters of the "tigers" Tamils, in an offensive of several months during that has killed thousands of civilians.

-"All leaders of the LTTE (Liberation Tigers of Tamil Eelam) have died," he told Efe by telephone the chief information officer of the Government, Anusha throbs.
+"All leaders of the LTTE (Liberation Tigers of Tamil Eelam) have died," he told Efe by telephone Government CIO, Anusha throbs.

 Soon after, the chief of staff Ceylonese, Sarath Fonseka said in a statement released by the Ministry of Defense that troops were "defeated militarily" the LTTE and "freed the nation from three decades of terror."

 The guerrilla was surrounded for weeks in a small coastal strip of northeastern Sri Lanka, which also crammed tens of thousands of civilians who have been victims of heavy bombing and shooting military rebels if they tried to flee.

 This weekend, the Army managed to isolate the guerrillas last less than one square kilometer, until this morning LTTE carried out a desperate operation to achieve the flight of the party leadership.

 "Trying to escape was his only chance.
 Now everyone is dead and there is no survivor in the area, "Efe said military spokesman Udaya Nanayakkara said that the military who now control" throughout the country ".

 During this last battle, the troops took the lives of about 250 guerrillas, according to the spokesman, who was assumed that among the dead are both supreme guerrilla leader, Vellupillai Prabhakaran, as his number two, Pottu Amman.